Naz Aydemir

 Naz Aydemir Akyol (born 14 August 1990) is a Turkish volleyball player.
-She plays as a setter for Galatasaray Daikin and the Turkey women's national volleyball team.
+She plays as a setter for VakıfBank and the Turkey women's national volleyball team.

 She has won a total of nine Turkish League championships, four with Vakıfbank, three with Eczacıbaşı and two with Fenerbahçe.
 She has four CEV Champions League championships, winning three with Vakıfbank and one with Fenerbahçe.
 She also has three FIVB Club World Championship, winning two with Vakıfbank and one with Fenerbahçe.
 She was part of the Turkey national team at the 2012 and 2020 Summer Olympics.